Cobie Smulders: 2002–2016: Early roles and breakthrough

+In 2005, Smulders was cast as television reporter and former teen pop star Robin Scherbatsky in the CBS series How I Met Your Mother.
+The series concluded in 2014 after nine seasons, winning ten Emmy Awards throughout its run.
+For her performance, she garnered wide recognition and earned a People's Choice Award nomination.
+In 2009, she appeared in the comedy film The Slammin' Salmon.
+She then appeared in the 2010 pilot episode of the HBO comedy-drama series How to Make It in America.
+In June 2010, Smulders made her off-Broadway debut in Delia and Nora Ephron's play Love, Loss, and What I Wore at the Westside Theatre.
+She went on to star in the 2012 political comedy film Grassroots.

-Smulders played Maria Hill in the 2012 film The Avengers.
+Smulders gained further recognition for starring as S.H.I.E.L.D. agent Maria Hill in the Marvel Cinematic Universe franchise, beginning with the 2012 superhero action film The Avengers.
 She received training from a Los Angeles SWAT team trainer to handle guns to portray the character.
-Smulders has since reprised the role in three episodes of the television series Agents of S.H.I.E.L.D., and in the films Captain America: The Winter Soldier (2014), Avengers: Age of Ultron (2015), Avengers: Infinity War (2018), Avengers: Endgame (2019), and Spider-Man: Far From Home (2019).

-In 2013, Smulders had a supporting role in the romance film Safe Haven.
-She also starred in the comedy-drama Delivery Man and They Came Together.
+Smulders reprised the role in three episodes of the ABC superhero television series Agents of S.H.I.E.L.D.
+(2013–2015), and in the films Captain America: The Winter Soldier (2014), Avengers: Age of Ultron (2015), Avengers: Infinity War (2018), Avengers: Endgame (2019), and Spider-Man: Far From Home (2019).
+In 2013, she appeared in an episode of the comedy series Comedy Bang!
+Bang!.
+Smulders also starred in the romantic drama Safe Haven (2013), the comedy-drama Delivery Man (2013) and the romantic comedy They Came Together (2014).
 Smulders voiced a Lego version of Wonder Woman in the 2014 animated film The Lego Movie.
 It was the first time the Wonder Woman character had a theatrical film appearance.
-In July 2015, Smulders was reported to have exited the made-for-TV film Confirmation because she had broken her leg; Zoe Lister-Jones was then confirmed to replace her in the role of Harriet Grant.

-In 2016, she appeared in the comedy-drama The Intervention and the action adventure film Jack Reacher: Never Go Back opposite Tom Cruise.
-In 2017, she played the recurring character "Mother" in the Netflix series A Series of Unfortunate Events.
-From 2017 to 2019, she starred in the Netflix original series, Friends from College, in the main role of Lisa Turner.
-She starred as Dexedrine "Dex" Parios, a PTSD-stricken military veteran turned private detective, in the ABC crime drama Stumptown, which premiered on September 25, 2019.

-In 2022, she returned to the role of Robin Charles Scherbatsky for the first season finale of the HIMYM spinoff How I Met Your Father, which airs on Hulu, titled "Timing is Everything".